-A survival fishing pole or rod is an important part of a long term wilderness survival pack.
-Yes, you could make a fishing pole in the field, but it wouldn’t be as easy to use or effective.
+A survival fishing rod or pole is an important part of a long term wilderness survival pack.
+Yes, you could make a fishing rod in the field, but it wouldn’t be as easy to use or effective.
 The less people are in your tribe, the more you need to use technology to compensate for this.

 Having traps is great, but having a survival bow can allow you to take advantage of hunting a different animal that you might have not been targeting with your trap.
 In other words I think that it’s best to use a combination of passive and active ways of gathering food for subsistence.
 For instance, bait your traps in the morning, and go fishing throughout the day.

-Using a survival fishing pole is also a great way of catching fish when travelling.
+Using a survival fishing rod is also a great way of catching fish when travelling.

 My partner and I only brought one fishing rod for our survival expedition.
 I thought that focusing on passive systems was the way to go and that the rod was disposable.